- Doctors & Departments

 - Research & Innovation

-No matter how simple or complex your child's operation will be, we understand how you may feel: No procedure is small when it's your child.
-But, while it might be foreign to you, at Children's Hospital Colorado, we perform nearly 25,000 surgeries each year.
-Every one of our team members is specially trained to meet the needs of your child and your family.
-Rest assured, you are in the best hands.
+No matter how simple or complex your child's operation will be, we understand how you feel: No procedure is small when it's your child.
+But at Children's Hospital Colorado, we perform nearly 25,000 surgeries each year, and every one of our team members is specially trained to meet the needs of your child and family.

-The best way to prepare is to know as much as possible about what will happen and to share that information, in an appropriate way, with your child and their siblings.
-You'll want to know all about your child's condition or illness, the procedure, and how to find your way around the hospital.
-Your family will want to know what to expect too, so we've provided some hints and tips for talking to them.
+The best way to prepare for your child's surgery is to know as much as possible about what will happen, and to share that information in an age-appropriate way with your child and their siblings.
+To help you plan for your child's procedure, here's what to expect before, during and after your visit.

-Presurgery tours are led by our child life specialists.
+Pre-surgery tours are led by our child life specialists.
 Child life specialists have special training to discuss the surgery with your child in a non-threatening and age-appropriate manner.
-Our specialists are sensitive to your child's needs and make every effort to make the hospital environment feel comfortable to your child.
+These experts are sensitive to your child's needs and make every effort to make the hospital environment feel comfortable to your child.

 The tour takes about one hour.
-During the tour, you will see an operating room, become familiar with the layout of the hospital and have a chance to talk about what happens on the day of surgery.
+During the tour, you will see an operating room, become familiar with the layout of the hospital, and have a chance to talk about what happens the day of surgery.

 Generally, younger kids have a shorter memory, so it's best to tour the hospital closer to the date of surgery.
 Older kids do better with more time to prepare – so it's a good idea to tour the hospital with them further in advance of the surgery.
 The following age guidelines can help you decide when to schedule your tour.

 Please call 720-777-3991 or email us with two tour options that will work for you.
 We will contact you within a few days to confirm a date and a time.
-Please note that presurgery tours are only available at our hospital on Anschutz Medical Campus in Aurora.
+Note: pre-surgery tours are only available at our hospital on Anschutz Medical Campus in Aurora.

 Please provide the following information in your email: